-You’ve been wanting a foam surfboard for a while, and you rush home to do research on what you’ve just seen.
+You’ve been wanting a foam surfboard for a while, and Wavestorms might seem like a good option.

 Wavestorm is a durable, affordable and high quality brand of beginner longboards and soft top shortboards.

 Continuing reading our Costco Wavestorm surfboard review to learn everything you need to know about this amazing brand!

 By the time you finish reading this article, you’ll be rushing out to buy one.